 If the forecast for your trip shows low Oktoberfestemperatures, consider a petticoat.

 Yes, I always bring a purse everywhere.
-Even when I go fishing.
-Even on roller coasters.
+When I go fishing.
+On roller coasters.
 Even on mountainous hikes.
 You never know when you’re going to run into Channing Tatum and need to freshen yourself up, duh.
 I’m not going to make *that* mistake again.
 That being said, I even bring a purse to Oktoberfest.
 Channing Tatum probably likes beer, right?

 As of a few years ago, Oktoberfest officials have banned any bags larger than three litres—which means diddly squat if you’re an American.
 Let’s just say my small crossbody gets in, my shoulder bag that’s big enough to hold a DSLR gets rejected.
 Basically, anything much bigger than a clutch is out.